Skip to primary navigation Skip to content Skip to footer

 There are a couple of different ways to track your UTM codes in Google Analytics.

-One option is to go to Acquisition > All Traffic > Source/Medium to view all the different sources your traffic is coming from.
-The tags that you created will appear in this view, showing you the traffic numbers for each one.
+One option is to go to Acquisition > Traffic Acquisition > change the primary dimension to Session source/medium to view all the different sources and mediums your traffic is coming from.
+The UTMs that you created will appear in this view, showing you the traffic, revenue, conversion for each one.

-If you want more detailed data on your campaign’s performance, you can also create a custom report, adding the medium, campaign, or source as a dimension depending on what metrics you want to view.
+If you want more detailed data on your campaign’s performance, you can also create a custom report in the Explore workspace, adding the source, medium, campaign, active users, purchase, revenue, depending on what metrics you want to view.

 Related Guides